-This interrupt will be issued when the FIFO has reached the programmed trigger level or is cleared when the FIFO drops below the trigger level in the FIFO mode of operation.
+This interrupt will be issued when the RHR is full or is cleared when the RHR is empty.

 Logic 0 = Disable the receiver ready interrupt. (normal default condition)

 Logic 1 = Enable the receiver ready interrupt.

 This interrupt will be issued whenever the THR is empty and is associated with bit-1 in the LSR register.
 Logic 0 = Disable the transmitter empty interrupt. (normal default condition)